renpy/renpy/sphinx/source/config.rst

     As this function may be called during prediction, it must not rely on any state.

+.. var:: config.after_default_callbacks = [ ... ]

+    A list of functions that are called (with no arguments) whenever default statements are processed.
+The default statements are run after the init phase, but before the game starts; when the a save is loaded; after rollback; before lint; and potentially at other times.

+    Similar to the default statement, these callbacks are a good place to add data to the game that does not exist, but needs to.

 .. var:: config.after_load_callbacks = [ ... ]

     A list of functions that are called (with no arguments) when a load